jinghuazhao/QTR/HUA_methylation_analysis/README.md

 These efforts were incremental in nature and did not resolve the issue -- they are kept only historical reasons.

-1. An attempt was to drop CpG sites from BiSeq/ into src/ through [zgrep.sh](zgrep.sh).
+1. An attempt to drop CpG sites from BiSeq/ into src/ through [zgrep.sh](zgrep.sh).

-> ... class “BSraw” object: The totalReads and methReads matrices of an BSraw object must contain integer data.

-3. DSS as a possible alternative.
+2. DSS as a possible alternative.

 * [Paper](https://doi.org/10.1007/s40484-019-0183-8)
 * [R code](https://static-content.springer.com/esm/art%3A10.1007%2Fs40484-019-0183-8/MediaObjects/40484_2019_183_MOESM2_ESM.zip)